2017-fall-os/2017-fall-malloc-lab-elsagonzalez/README.md

 interesting to compare the output of test1 & myAllocatorTest1.
 All those extra allocated regions are being used by cygwin's libraries!

+I worked with Ulises Martinez and Manuel Yanez to understand the code and Ulises helped me find 1 bug.